Spray Foam Insulation for New Build Homes: Answers to Frequently Asked Questions

 READ MORE: How to Pass Code Without Meeting Prescriptive R-Value

-Is Open Cell or Closed Cell Spray Foam Better to Use in My New Build Home?
+Should I Use Open Cell or Closed Cell Spray Foam in My New Build Home?

 READ MORE: Open Cell vs Closed Cell Foam Insulation: Which is Better for My Home?

-Will My New House be Too Tight if I Use Spray Foam Insulation?
+Will My Home Be Too Airtight with Spray Foam Insulation?

 This is a common misconception.